Werribee River: History

-Before the arrival of settlers, the Werribee River was the boundary of the Bunurong tribe whose six clans lived along the Victorian coast across the Mornington Peninsula, Western Port Bay to Wilsons Promontory.
+Before the arrival of settlers, the Werribee River was the boundary of the Boonwurrung tribe whose six clans lived along the Victorian coast across the Mornington Peninsula, Western Port Bay to Wilsons Promontory.

 In the late 1830s and 1840s, the Werribee River was the scene of conflict between the Wautharong people and the European colonisers.
 The squatter Charles Franks and a shepherd were speared to death near Mount Cottrell in July 1836.
-This resulted in the Mount Cottrell Massacre – a punitive party led by John Batman which came upon a large party of Aboriginal people and indiscriminately shot and killed at least ten, There are accounts of arsenic-laced flour being given to them.
+This resulted in the Mount Cottrell massacre – a punitive party led by John Batman which came upon a large party of Aboriginal people and indiscriminately shot and killed at least ten, There are accounts of arsenic-laced flour being given to them.

 In 1851, a substantial timber bridge was built to cross the Werribee River to replace an earlier wooden bridge.
 In 1852, this bridge was washed away when the Werribee river flooded.
+A brick-arched aqueduct, built in 1894, carries the Main Outfall Sewer across the river near Werribee.

 In August 2004, the Victorian Government pledged 300,000 towards restoring the Werribee River, removing willows choking the river around the township and replacing them with native plants in a habitat restoration project.